 As around a quarter of all initiatives are located in Berlin, Berlin can feel as the innovation capital of the DAX 30 companies - at least in terms of start-up activities.

-In particular, SAP (7 programs) and Deutsche Telekom (6 programs) have a large number of startup activities.
+In particular, SAP with 7 programs has a large number of startup activities.
 However, no conclusions can be drawn from the number of programs on the innovative strength or innovation success of the companies.
 Each program has to be evaluated independently.

 The graphic for the DAX 30 startup and innovation programs is available for free download.